Places to Go: Echo Park

 Hiking

-There are currently no established trails in the Echo Park area, but several routes do exist.
+There are no established trails in the Echo Park area, but there are several routes.
 The easiest is a short, level walk to the confluence of the Green and Yampa Rivers.
 Here you can see the brown, muddy waters of the naturally flowing Yampa River mixing with the clear greenish tinged waters of the Green River.
 Use caution along the river banks, as they can collapse without warning.
 This walk starts from the end of the road, just past the river access point.
 Follow the river shore to the northeast.
 During periods of high river flows, the sandy beaches may be covered by water.

-Other off trail routes exist such as hiking to Mitten Park or past Jenny Lind Rock and into lower Sand Canyon.
+Other routes include hiking to Mitten Park or past Jenny Lind Rock and into lower Sand Canyon.
 Anyone planning to explore these areas should carry a map and compass and know how to use them.
-You should also make sure you have plenty of water and appropriate gear for the weather.
+Carry plenty of water and appropriate gear for the weather.

 A rafter passes by Steamboat Rock